Posted on Tuesday December 19, 2017

 Kerr first came to the public’s attention when with author Stephen Ballantyne he created New Zealand’s first graphic novel, Terry and the Gun Runners in 1982.
 More recently his children’s books have had historical themes.
 Later in the session, Kerr will unfold original working sketches for a double page spread from Changing Times, a history of New Zealand seen through the eyes of a delivery boy for a small-town newspaper.

-“They need to work together as one painting, so I needed to keep them together while working on each one.
+“They need to work together as one painting, so I keep them together while working on each one.
 They are about 90% finished now”

 Kerr grew up in the Waikato in the 1950s and 60s “but there wasn’t any mention of the New Zealand Wars at Tokoroa High School”.
 It was the publication in 2016 of Vincent O’Malley’s history of the war that inspired him to choose the topic as the subject of his latest exhibition.